+Hi!
+My name is Larissa Baía and I have the honor of serving as president of Lakes Region Community College (LRCC).
+LRCC is a small, two-year public institution focusing on the success of our students and intimately-tied to its community.

-Welcome to Lakes Region Community College (LRCC)!
-LRCC is a small, student-centered institution nestled among the mountains and lakes of the beautiful Lakes Region of New Hampshire.
-Here you will find degree programs as diverse as Fire Science and Fine Arts, as well as, non-degree offerings to give you the skills you need to open-up new career options or develop life-long passions.
-Yet, what truly distinguishes LRCC is its people.
-Our faculty and staff believe in our mission to serve and that our work will transform lives.
+At LRCC you will find degree programs as diverse as Fire Science and Art, as well as, non-degree offerings to give you the skills you need to open-up new career options or develop life-long passions.
+We believe strongly in the potential of every student and that our graduates are drivers for the economic prosperity of our communities.